 In 1950 she founded Dodford Children’s Holiday Farm, alongside Mrs Lucy Cadbury, a benefactor.

 In 1951 Dr. Beaumont’s dream became reality when the first children came to stay at the Farm.
-They had no knowledge of the countryside and most had never seen a farm animal (the same still holds true today!).
+They had no knowledge of the countryside and most had never seen a farm animal.
 At ‘Dodford’ they could run around and play in plenty of open space, in a relaxed atmosphere, and help to feed and look after the animals.
 The benefits were apparent.

-Today, Dodford Children’s Holiday Farm continues her vision by working with schools, social workers, health visitors and other referral agencies, to give children from deprived areas that much needed break and a ‘breath of fresh air’.
-We can now welcome other groups not considered as 'deprived' if we have the availability as regular funds coming in helps to sustain the farm to enable us to continue our valuable work.
+Today, Dodford Children’s Holiday Farm continues her vision by working with schools, social workers, health visitors and other referral agencies, to give children from deprived areas that much needed break and a ‘breath of fresh air’ With so many children still living in poverty, we can offer them a much needed break from the norm at a very low cost.
+We also welcome other groups not considered as 'deprived' if we have the availability, as regular funds coming in help to sustain the farm to enable us to continue our valuable work.